 This drink is completely vegan since I’m making it with oat milk.
 I’ve been all about oat milk lately and love how it tastes with matcha.
-It has a lovely mouthfeel it’s rich and creamy.
+It has a lovely mouthfeel that’s rich and creamy.

 Pour in the sweetened matcha from the water bottle into the milk bottle.